 Gently spread the mass onto the baking tray and even out the surface

 Bake for 10-12 min.
-Put a tea towl on the table and place the baked sheet face side down on the towl and cool for 5 min
+Put a tea towel on the table, sprinkle sugar and place the baked sponge cake face side down on the towl and roll to tame the shape.
+Cool for 5 min

 Peel the parchment paper off, and spread marmalade on the sheet and roll until the end carefully.
 Let it rest for another 5 min